Dumplingz/dumplingz.github.io-old/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a Computer Science Research Assistant at the <a href='https://cs.uchicago.edu/'>University of Chicago</a>, working with Professor <a href='https://raulcastrofernandez.com/'>Raul Castro Fernandez</a>.
+I am broadly interested in data systems, and I am currently working on <a href='https://www.vldb.org/pvldb/vol15/p3172-xia.pdf'>Data Station</a>, a system for enabling data sharing.